Edgar Bergen: Television appearances

 Although his regular series never made the transition to television, Bergen made numerous appearances on the medium during his career.
 His first appearance was with Charlie McCarthy on NBC's pioneering television variety show Hour Glass in November 1946.
 In a filmed Thanksgiving special, billed as his official TV debut, sponsored by Coca-Cola on CBS in 1950, the new character Podine Puffington was introduced; this saucy Southern belle was as tall as a real woman, in contrast to Bergen's other sit-on-the-knee sized characters.
 On Christmas Day that same year, Bergen and McCarthy appeared as guests on Walt Disney's first television show, One Hour in Wonderland.

 In 1954, Bergen was a co-host on a memorable TV musical special, General Foods 25th Anniversary Show: A Salute to Rodgers and Hammerstein.

 On December 26, 1954, Bergen appeared on What's My Line as a mystery guest.
 Bergen also hosted the television game show Do You Trust Your Wife? in 1956–1957, later succeeded, in a daytime edition, by Johnny Carson.

 He appeared in the Christmas 1957 episode of NBC's The Gisele MacKenzie Show.
 In 1958, Bergen appeared with his 12-year-old daughter Candice on an episode of You Bet Your Life starring Groucho Marx.
 In 1959, he appeared in the second episode titled "Dossier" of the NBC espionage series Five Fingers starring David Hedison.
 On May 21, 1959, he guest-starred with Charlie McCarthy on NBC's The Ford Show, Starring Tennessee Ernie Ford.
 Bergen continued to appear regularly on television during the 1960s and into the 1970s, appearing on The Tonight Show Starring Johnny Carson as late as 1977.
 He guest-starred as Charlie in the 1960 episode "Moment of Fear" of CBS's The DuPont Show with June Allyson.
 He did a stint as one of the What's My Line? mystery guests on the popular Sunday night CBS series.
 His colleague Paul Winchell happened to be a panel member during that episode.
 Bergen appeared on the NBC interview program Here's Hollywood.

 Bergen appeared as Grandpa Zeb Walton in the original Waltons television movie, The Homecoming: A Christmas Story (1971).
 The role was played by Will Geer in the subsequent TV series.
 During the run of The Waltons—which took place throughout the 1930s and 1940s—the voices of Bergen and Charlie McCarthy were sporadically heard from the Waltons' radio, as family members regularly tuned in for that program.

 He appeared on The Muppet Show in Season 2.
-His daughter, Candice Bergen, who closely resembled her mother, appeared in Season 1.
+His daughter, Candice Bergen had appeared in Season 1.